quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part62_12.10_Action_St.md

 ---

 #### Two-Dimensional LERP Blend Trees
 Background context: In Section 12.6.3.2, a two-dimensional LERP blend can be realized by cascading the results of two binary LERP blends.
-Given a desired two-dimensional blend point \( b = [bx, by] \), this kind of blend can be represented in tree form.
+Given a desired two-dimensional blend point $b = [bx, by]$, this kind of blend can be represented in tree form.

 :p How is a two-dimensional LERP blend implemented?
 ??x
 A two-dimensional LERP blend is implemented by cascading the results of two binary LERP blends.
-The blend point \( b = [bx, by] \) defines the desired output position on the 2D plane.
+The blend point $b = [bx, by]$ defines the desired output position on the 2D plane.

 The implementation involves creating a tree where each dimension's blend is computed separately and then combined:
 ```java